-- Continue to implement second dwelling unit regulations to provide increased opportunities for the development of affordable second units. - Promote awareness of regulations which allow the construction of new second units consistent with City regulations through public information at the Community Development Department public counter, inclusion in the City's newsletter, press releases, City cable television channel, and utility bill inserts. - Continue to require a verification and quantification procedure regarding rent and occupancy as a condition of the permit.
+- Continue to implement second dwelling unit regulations to provide increased opportunities for the development of affordable second units. - Promote awareness of regulations which allow the construction of new second units consistent with City regulations through public information at the Community Development Department public counter and inclusion on the City's website. - Annually review the number of second dwelling unit permits issued. - Continue to require a verification and quantification procedure regarding rent and occupancy as a condition of the permit.